tarekmulla/hax-desktop/README.md

 ## About the project

 This tool is expertly designed for ethical hacking, using intelligent cyber attack simulations to identify successful outcomes.
 It uploads results to the cloud for advanced data analytics, refining models for future attacks.

-The implemented attacks are:

-- CrossSite Scripting (XSS)
-- SQL injection (SQLi)

 ## 🧰 Tech stack